ln2t/bids_fastsurfer/README.md

 # bids_fastsurfer

 Tool to create appropriate docker command to run fastsurfer from a BIDS dataset.
 Also ensure resolution is not too small for fastsurfer memory requirement.
-If too small (<1mm), resample the data first.
+If too small (<0.5mm), resample the data first (see Warning below).

 This is a BIDS app, so it complies with the command line call structure: `bids_fastsurfer bids_dir derivatives_dir participant`.
 See Usage below for details.